 What constitutes a demonstrated commitment to writing?

 Commitment to writing comes in many forms.
-You don’t need to have an MFA, though that would be an example of a demonstrated commitment.
-Internships in your field of interest, a history of attending writing conferences, publications, participation in writing workshops, or activism in the writing community (running a journal, organizing a reading series, or reading at local events) all show dedication to your craft.
+You do not need to have an MFA.
+Publications or internships in your field of interest show dedication to your craft, as well as a history of involvement with the writing community—including attending writing conferences, participation in writing workshops, running a journal, organizing a reading series, or reading at local events.

 What are you looking for?

 We’re looking for excellent writing and interesting and focused projects.
+These might include a group of poems, the beginning of a novel manuscript, or the completion of a play or movie script.
 You should have a clear idea of the trajectory of your project before you apply, and it should be already underway.

 How much does it cost?